-As we can see with Orangetheory and F45, technology is already a part of boutique fitness, and it will continue to influence the entire fitness industry.
-It’s clear there’s a growing consumer desire to see how they’re performing with workouts, and technology physically brings added value to the entire experience.
+Technology has long-played a part in boutique fitness, and it will continue to influence the entire fitness industry.
+With many confined to working out at home over the last year, there’s been a huge uptake in fitness trackers and there is now a growing consumer desire to see how they’re performing with workouts.
+Incorporating technology into your gym physically brings additional value to the entire member experience.

 From live-streaming classes in the Peloton Studios to making full use of wearables and tracking members’ progress and fitness levels, technology allows boutique fitness studios to innovate and disrupt the industry entirely.
 Expect more classes utilizing software to enhance the member experience, with everything from VR and wearable tech bringing people together to achieve shared goals and competitions.